 Alpine Mountain Ski & Ride Center

 Undergoing renovations and will reopen April 2017.
 Features 21 trails of varying difficulty and the only ice skating rink in the Poconos.
 Learn to ski and snowboard lessons for children of all ages.
 Snow tubing for children of all ages with adult accompaniment.
 Children ages 5 and younger receive a free lift ticket with the purchase of one regular full-priced adult lift ticket.

 1660 Blue Mountain Drive, Palmerton

 39 trails, 6 terrain parks, 21 snow tubing lanes, and night skiing.
 Explorer program offers ski lessons for ages 4-12 and snowboarding instruction for ages 5-12.
-(Also offers a Pioneer Program for the same age group, which is recommended for an older crowd who already completed Explorers.)
+(Also offers a Pioneer Program for ages 6-10, which is recommended for kids who have already completed Explorers.)
 Children 5 and younger ski for free with a paying adult.

 Camelback Mountain Resort

-Boasts 30 trails, most for novices and beginners.
+Boasts 34 trails, most for novices and beginners.
 Night skiing offered.
 Learn to ski and snowboard classes for kids ages 4-12.
 Half-day CamelCare Adventurers ski or snowboard program for kids ages 3-5.
 Snow tubing with double tubes available for children as small as 33 inches, accompanied by an adult.
-Mountain coaster experience open on weekends.
 Kids ages 5 and younger receive free lift ticket with paid adult.

 Sister resort: Big Boulder, 1 S. Lake Drive, Lake Harmony